Skip to content

 What this tool does

 Portfolio beta is the weighted average of individual stock betas — a measure of sensitivity to market movements.
-This calculator takes the weight and beta of up to three holdings and returns your portfolio beta, along with a band interpretation showing whether it sits in defensive territory (below 1), neutral (around 1), or aggressive territory (above 1).
+This calculator takes the weight and beta of up to three holdings and returns your portfolio beta, along with a band interpretation showing whether it sits in defensive territory (below 1), market-like (around 1), above-market (between 1 and 1.5), or aggressive (1.5 and above).
 The result illustrates how your portfolio may move relative to the broader market.
 The inputs that drive the outcome most are the beta values of each holding and their allocation weights — a single large position with high beta will pull the overall figure upward.
 A typical use case: modelling how adding a volatile stock to a stable portfolio changes its overall market sensitivity.
 Note that this calculation assumes beta values remain constant and doesn't account for correlations between holdings or market regime changes.
 The output is for educational illustration only.

 Formula Used